kyletan1995/defenseAnalysis/README.md

 ## Files

+### Roadmap
+A very general, and very brief graphic description on my broad plans for this project.

 ### Country Defensive Stats
 This file reports of the EDA of the dataset I will using to do this project.
 It's a combined and rennamed dataframe that holds all defensive actions for and against each of the participating sample nations.